lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 						<div class="grid right">
 							<div class="box">
 								<div class="callout-title"> <div class="callout-title-inner"> Atomize, Downsize, Layoff </div> </div>
-								<p>So now we're on the run on foot.
-Any other form of transportation was either killed or destroyed.
-Fun fact about hellhounds, they have 4 legs and are very fast.
-We may be very fast, but we only have two legs.
-So the chase is long and harrowing.
-Not long after the beginning, we realize there something else with four legs following us.
-But it doesn't have the same demonic energy as the other beasts following us.
-And while we lose the hellhounds somehow, this animal is still making a beeline for us.</p>
+								<p><b>Xeno</b> escapes on foot, all other forms of transportation either killed or destroyed.
+Admist the dark auras of hellhounds, <b>Xeno</b> senses something amiss.
+He soon realizes that he is being followed by a seperate entity as well.</p>
-								<p>While we're hurriedly trying to make a boat.
-A headless dog bursts into the clearing.
-And we discover what the real purpose of that town was.
-The CP was attempting to create an army of unkillable creatures.
-And started experiments with small rodents.
-And had worked his way up to dogs.
-This pupper was the only success.
-Sensing no ill will coming from it, we allow it to climb up in our backpack, and we make haste across the water.</p>
+								<p>While hurriedly trying to make a boat, a headless dog bursts into the clearing.
+We discover the true purpose of the town: the <b>Crown Prince</b> was attempting to create an army of unkillable creatures.
+This headless dog is the only living survivor.
+Sensing no ill will, we let it climb into our boat and cross the water.</p>
-								<p>We arrive back in the capital, through not exactly legal means.
-Concerned about the headless nature of our new dog, we craft him a head, and with a little magic and a blue handkerchief, we have a totally completely normal Pyrenees dog.</p>
+								<p><b>Xenos</b> arrives back in the capital through less-than-legal means.
+Concerned about the dog's headless nature, <b>Xenos</b> crafts it a head, and with a little magic and a blue handkerchief, it becomes a completely normal Pyrenees dog.</p>
-								<p>On the way back up to the castle through the catacombs, we are stopped by the CP's men.
-Who attempt to arrest us under the pretense of us being the cause of the destruction of the village.
-And also tried to take our dog.
-Which is honestly bullshit and everyone there knew it.
-Lucky for us, we were then teleported into the RM's chamber, where the aforementioned mage, the TWO CP's and our sister were waiting.</p>
+								<p>On the way to the castle through the catacombs, the <b>Crown Prince's</b> men stop us, attempting to arrest us under the pretense of causing the village's destruction.
+In a massive stroke of luck, we are summoned to <b>Levana's</b> chambers by a very upset <b>Ithe</b>.</p>
 							</div>
 							<div class="box">
 								<div class="callout-title"> <div class="callout-title-inner">  Kill Yourself, Come On Do Us All a Favour  </div> </div>